 African swine fever: No risk to consumers

-The African swine fever (ASF) that is currently rife in Europe does not pose a health hazard to humans.
+African swine fever (ASF), first detected in Germany in a wild boar on 10 September 2020, does not pose a health hazard to humans.
 "The ASF pathogen cannot be transferred to humans," explains Professor Dr. Dr. Andreas Hensel, President of the German Federal Institute for Risk Assessment (BfR).
 "No risk to health is posed by direct contact with diseased animals or from eating food made from infected domestic pigs or wild boar".

 The pathogen is very stable and can remain infectious in food over several months.
 If unheated food or food scraps from infected animals are fed to non-infected animals, the virus can therefore spread to previously ASF-free regions, thus infecting domestic pig herds too.